 Mr. Rabiller has served as our President and Chief Executive Officer as well as a member of our Board since our spin-off (the "Spin-Off") from Honeywell International Inc. (Nasdaq: HON) ("Honeywell") in 2018.
 Prior to the spin-off, Mr. Rabiller served as President and Chief Executive Officer of the Transportation Systems division at Honeywell since July 2016.
 From July 2014 to July 2016, he served as Vice President and General Manager of Transportation Systems for High Growth Regions, Business Development, and Aftermarket.
-From January 2012 to July 2014, he served as Vice President, General Manager of Transportation Systems Aftermarket.
-Earlier positions within Honeywell included roles as the Vice President of Sourcing for Transportation Systems for three years; Vice President, European Sales and Customer Management and Director of Marketing and Business Development for the European region.
+From January 2012 to July 2014, he served as Vice President, General Manager of Transportation Systems for three years; Vice President, European Sales and Customer Management and Director of Marketing and Business Development for the European region.
 He joined Honeywell in 2002 as Senior Program Manager and Business Development Manager for Turbo Technologies EMEA.
 He holds a Master's degree in Engineering from École Centrale Nantes and an M.B.A. from INSEAD.